HL7/phd/input/pagecontent/ProfileConsumers.md

 Only the entries that are different from the PHD are discussed in the following sections.

 #### Device Type
 This field states that the device is a PHG.
-There is no code in the list of device types provided by FHIR [here](https://hl7.org/fhir/R4/valueset-device-type.html) that indicates a personal health gateway.
-Instead we use the MDC code MDC_MOC_VMS_MDS_AHD that indicates a gateway.
+This IG uses the MDC code MDC_MOC_VMS_MDS_AHD that indicates a gateway.
+"AHD" stands for Application Hosting Device and is the name Continua gave to what is commonly known as a PHG.

 #### Certified Health and Fitness Interfaces
 This property is a list of codes that indicate which Health and Fitness interfaces the PHG has been *certified* for.
 There is no certification body active for this IG, so this entry can be populated with interfaces the PHG supports.